Andersonnn7788/drone-agents/README.md

 # Drone Rescuer

-Drone Rescuer is a **self-healing rescue drone swarm simulation** where an autonomous AI Command Agent orchestrates a fleet of drones to find survivors in a disaster zone — with zero cloud connectivity.
+Drone Rescuer is a **self-healing rescue drone swarm simulation** where an autonomous AI Command Agent orchestrates a fleet of drones to find survivors in a disaster zone — adapting between cloud AI and fully offline edge inference based on connectivity.
 The agent **learns from every mission** (RL-inspired), reflecting mid-run and carrying tactical lessons forward so each deployment is smarter than the last.
 All communication between the Agent (LLM) and Drones (simulation) flows through **Model Context Protocol (MCP)**.

 **Hackathon Track:** Agentic AI (Decentralised Swarm Intelligence)